DSShop/DSShop-Client/README.md

 With that comes also a complete open source repository for interested people.<br>
 For the download click this link https://github.com/DSShop/DSShop-Client/releases. </p>

+<h1 align="center"><b>Installation</b></h1>
+<p>Either download DSShop from GitHub or scan the QR Code found on the website/Discord Server or GitHub.<br>
+When downloading the .cia file from GitHub, insert your (micro)SD Card into a device which can read and write to it.<br>
+Afterwards put the .cia file into cias folder(if you don't have one, create one) also make sure to have FBI installed on your 3DS.<br>
+Finally insert your (micro)SD Card back into your 3DS, open FBI, go to SD, then cias, select DSShop.cia press A and then press A again.<br>
+Alternatively you can scan the QR by opening FBI and selecting "Remote Install".</p>

 <h1 align="center"><b>Compiling Info</b></h1>
 <p align="center">For compiling the DSShop Client on Windows you will need to install https://devkitpro.org/.<br>
 Make sure you pick 3DS Development when using the graphical installer on Windows.<br>